Decision Website Design

 .

-“Position statements” will also be challenged.
+These “Position Statements” will also be challenged.
 Opponents can challenge accuracy and proof, leaving the position statements with negative warning tags.
 These challenges must be addressed.
 For instance, you can no longer praise diversity, and ignore the discomfort humans feel from our differences.
 You cannot be against diversity and not acknowledge that differences still come from the generation gap, economic disparity, tastes, and our view of life.
 A position statement might effectively say that they don’t care, but they must state it and suffer the consequences of that attitude.

 .